lg-lima1/learn-cpp/src/chapters/basics/README.md

 See that `spdlog` library generates a very fancy output.
 This correlates more to the real world, where your program sends logging information to the console or a file and therefore, can help you to solve problems or bugs.

-### Questions
-1. What is a statement?
-R: It's the smallest computation unit in the C++ language.
-It's the most common in a program.

-2. What is a function?
-R: It's a collection of statements.
-A function can or not return a value, the type of that value is declared in the function declaration, together with it's name.

-3. What is the name of the function that all programs must have?
-R: main.
-The entry point of every program.

-4. When a program is run, where does execution start?
-R: In the first statement inside the main function.

-5. What symbol are statements in C++ opften ended with?
-R: A semicolon `;`.

-6. What is a syntax error?
-R: It's when someting inside our code is declared incorrectly, so the compiler does not know exactly what we meant to do with it and throws an error back at compile-time.

-7. What is the C++ Standard Library?
-R: It's a collectin of libraries that comes by standard in any C++ compliant environment.
-They are developed by the standards comitee, and very often, are very well documented and optimized.

-## Section 3 - Introduction to variables

 ### Objects and variables
 As is stated in [learncpp.com](https://www.learncpp.com/cpp-tutorial/introduction-to-variables/) :
 `All computers have memory, called RAM (short for random access memory), that is available for your programs to use.
 You can think of RAM as a series of mailboxes that can be used to hold data while the program is running.
 A single piece of data, stored in memory somewhere, is called a value`.